The middle road

 Each one is so different and unique, but all share the same name: Graffiti or Murals.
 Some are good, and some are not.
 Undoubtedly, they are part of the distinctive character of this city, but… illegal.
 Few only spots in the city allow them to decorate their walls.

 Any middle road?
 Any contest to choose the best?
-Any structures-walls specifically for graffiti and murals in every neighborhood or at least in many neighborhoods, even if the artists have to pay a small fee… and every few weeks or months new graffiti may take the place of the old ones on them?
+Any structures/walls specifically for graffiti and murals in every neighborhood (or at least in many neighborhoods), even if the artists have to pay a small fee… and every few weeks or months new graffiti may take the place of the old ones?

 When there’s a will, there’s a way.
-Why don’t you make this city the capital of graffiti and murals?
-That way, you would promote art and talented artists, you would make the city more beautiful and attract even more tourists from all over the world.
-If you wish, you may also have financial benefits from those beautiful pieces of art.
+Why don’t you make yourself New York the capital of graffiti and murals?
+That way, you would promote art and talented artists, you would become more beautiful and attract even more tourists from all over the world.

-If you want to say that you love art, if you, New York, really love art, you shouldn’t destroy your graffiti and murals, you shouldn’t stop them from inspiring us.
+If you want to say that you love art, if you, New York, really love art, you should embrace your graffiti and murals more, you should allow them to inspire us even more.
 They are part of you, one of the vital organs that give you oxygen, and make you the great city you are today!

-We hope your officials and a good mayor, who happen to appreciate art, can cooperate and do something quickly.
-There are people out there who started to love art after viewing some of the best graffiti and murals in your neighborhoods.
+We hope you listen… There are people out there who started to love art after viewing some of the best graffiti and murals in your neighborhoods.
 If that does not mean anything to you, do nothing.
 Many others even owe their beautiful journey in the art world to your graffiti and murals.
 If that does not say anything to you, do nothing.

 * * *